 The next lovely flavor is Mint Gelato.
-I am sure you will be awestruck by fresh tingling minty Gelato taste.
+I am sure you will be awestruck by the fresh tingling minty Gelato taste.
 Mint Gelato flavor gives you a long-lasting pleasant feeling.

 The next is another best combination of flavors Rum & Raisins Gelato.
 For preparation, raisins are soaked in rum for around 12 hours.
 After 12 hours, raisins are drained and refrigerated while the raisin-soaked rum is mixed with a base.
 Once the mix is ready, raisins are added and churned at slow speed.
 The result is, as always, an exciting Gelato flavor.

-The next on this list is my personal favorite, the Strawberry CheeseCake Gelato.
+The next on this list is my personal favorite, the Strawberry Cheesecake Gelato.
 Oh!
 The name is just enough to bring the feel of that mesmerizing taste.
 This Gelato will always want to crave you for more.
 It’s a delight just to sit back and enjoy your strawberry cheesecake, Gelato.

 My personal experience on Gelato.

-You all won’t believe whenever I am enjoying my Gelato.
+You all won’t believe it whenever I am enjoying my Gelato.
 There is happiness in every scoop of it.
 The intense flavor begins to design a calming experience in my mind and parting with a lasting relishing feel.

 I have tried to outline every aspect of Gelato.
-It’s one of a kind taste keeps you floating in euphoric emotions.
+It’s one of a kind taste that keeps you floating in euphoric emotions.
 On your next trip to Italy or visiting an authentic Gelato store in any country, if you come across any gelateria, ensure you experience this majestic aura while tasting a Gelato.